brutusin/wava/README.md

 `schedulerCfg.refreshLoopSleepMillisecs`    | Sleeping time for the main looping thread.
 `schedulerCfg.pingMillisecs`                | Time interval between ping events to peer processes.
 `schedulerCfg.schedulerCapacity`            | Scheduler capacity.
 Maximum amount of physical memory permitted for all jobs.
 By default is 3/4 of total memory.
 Different memory units can be used, for example `4 GB`
+`schedulerCfg.maxSwap`                      | Maximum swap size to be used by all wava jobs.
+By default equals to the total amount of swap available in the system
 `schedulerCfg.maxJobSize`                   | Maximum value for a job memory claim.
 By default equal to the scheduler capacity
 `schedulerCfg.outOfMemoryKillerEnabled`     | Enable/disable the Out Of Memory Killer, triggered when a job is forced to page out and there is no enough swap memory available.
 If disabled the job is stopped until enough memory is available.
-`schedulerCfg.maxSwap`                      | Maximum swap size to be used by all wava jobs.
-By default equals to the total amount of swap available in the system
 `schedulerCfg.maxBlockedRssStarvationRatio` | Maximum ratio between the sum of memory claims of the blocked jobs divided by the scheduler capacity.
 If exceeded the [starvation prevention mechanism](#deadlock-prevention) is triggered.
+`schedulerCfg.logFolder`                    | Folder to store logs and global stats (if enabled).
+`schedulerCfg.loggingLevel`                 | Logging level (According to the [Java logging levels](https://docs.oracle.com/javase/7/docs/api/java/util/logging/Level.html))
+`schedulerCfg.maxLogSize`                   | Maximum size allowed overall logging files `schedulerCfg.maxStatsLogSize`              | Maximum size allowed overall stats files for global stats, and per job stats if enabled
+`schedulerCfg.statsCpuStep`                 | Stats cpu percentage precission
+`schedulerCfg.statsRssStep`                 | Stats rss memory precission
+`schedulerCfg.statsSwapStep`                | Stats swap memory precission
-`processCfg.nicenessRange`                  | Minimum (most favorable) and maximum (less favorable) niceness to be assigned to a job process tree
+`schedulerCfg.statsIOStep`                  | Stats io bandwidth precission (per second) `schedulerCfg.logStats`                     | `true` to enable global stats logging `processCfg.nicenessRange`                  | Minimum (most favorable) and maximum (less favorable) niceness to be assigned to a job process tree
 `processCfg.cpuAfinity`                     | CPU affinity to be set to the job processes.
 In a format supported by the `-c` parameter of [taskset](http://linuxcommand.org/man_pages/taskset1.html).
 `groupCfg.dynamicGroupIdleSeconds`          | Idle time for [dynamic groups](#priority-and-groups) in seconds.